MultiSafepay/docs/content/my-account/manage-account/setting-up-DKIM.md

 You have successfully added a TXT record for MultiSafepay's email servers.

 ### Mandrill

+If you have [E-Invoicing](/payment-methods/e-invoicing/) or [Pay After Delivery](/payment-methods/pay-after-delivery/) activated, we also use Mandrill to send emails in addition to our own mail servers.
+In this case, you need to add another TXT record for Mandrill.

 1. Add a TXT record named: `mandrill._domainkey.{your domain}`, e.g. `mandrill._domainkey.example.com`.

 2. Add the following content to your TXT record: